-I am confident that you will find that Las Positas College will prepare you well for transfer to a four-year college or university, or for entering the workforce in your chosen career.
+We have outstanding student support services, academic resources, and excellent opportunities for you to be involved in co-curricular programs and activities.
+I am confident that you will find that Las Positas College will prepare you well for transfer to a four-year college or university and for entering the workforce in your chosen career.

-The most important thing for you to know is that you are not alone on your educational journey; we are here to assist and support you, from your first semester all the way through graduation!
+The most important thing for you to know is that we care about you and your success.
+You are not alone on your educational journey; our faculty and staff are here to assist and support you, from your first semester all the way through graduation!
 I encourage you to make the most of your LPC experience and take advantage of the many student resources and opportunities that are available to you.

-Enjoy your journey and I wish you continued success!

-Sincerely,

-Dr. Dyrell Foster

-President, Las Positas College

-SEE YOU SOON!